 What is special about this course?

 The course may run with students working at 2 levels.
 The college will ascertain which level is best for you at interview after viewing current samples of your work and informal discussion.
-Students will achieve either: NC Art & Design SCQF level 6 if the required units are successfully completed, alternatively Certificate in Art and Design (the majority of SQA units in this course are at SCQF level 5).
+Students will achieve either: NC Art and Design SCQF level 6 if the required units are successfully completed, alternatively you may study and achieve NQ Art and Design SCQF level 5.

 How will I study my course?